AWS IAM: Architecting Identity, Access, and Authorization at Scale

 ConceptDescription

-PoliciesJSON documents that define specific permissions (what actions on what resources).
-They answer the question: "WHAT can you do?"
+PoliciesJSON documents that define specific permissions — which actions are permitted on which resources.
+They answer one question: "What can this identity do?"

-Identity-based PoliciesPolicies attached to identities (users, groups, roles).
-Example: "This user can read S3 and write to CloudWatch"
+Identity-based PoliciesPolicies attached to identities such as users, groups, or roles.
+Example: "This user may read from S3 and write to CloudWatch."

-Resource-based PoliciesPolicies attached to resources (S3 buckets, Lambda functions).
-Example: "This S3 bucket allows access from this specific role"
+Resource-based PoliciesPolicies attached directly to resources like S3 buckets or Lambda functions.
+Example: "This S3 bucket permits access from a specific role."

-Instance ProfileWrapper/container that makes a Role "attachable" to EC2 instances.
-It's the technical bridge between Roles and EC2
+Instance ProfileA container that makes a role attachable to EC2 instances, serving as the technical bridge between IAM roles and the compute layer.

-Managed PoliciesPre-created policies maintained by AWS.
-Examples: AmazonS3ReadOnlyAccess, AmazonSSMManagedInstanceCore
+Managed PoliciesPre-built policies maintained by AWS.
+Examples include AmazonS3ReadOnlyAccess and AmazonSSMManagedInstanceCore.

-Custom PoliciesPolicies created by you for specific use cases.
-You have full control over exact permissions
+Custom PoliciesPolicies you author for specific use cases, granting full control over exact permission boundaries.

 Essential AWS CLI Commands